A Newtonian 12inch telescope was scratchbuilt to the size of a

 inspired reflector telescope for observing and digiscoping remote

-to introduce it as a new ultra light and portable astronomical scope during the IYA
+to introduce it as a minimalist portable astronomical

-It was selected as a 'HOT PRODUCT 2009' by the editors of Sky & Telescope magazine in USA.
+The 'LiteScope MOUNTAIN' (12inch) travel telescope became a 'HOT PRODUCT 2009', selected by the editors of Sky &

-NCLT instruments to observe with 12inch or bigger optics when weight
+Observers appreciate their NCLT instruments to observe with 12inch (or bigger) optics when weight

-materials and components fuse into individually designed instruments
+techniques, materials, and components go into individually designed

-which are very light, sturdy, functional and extremely compact
+that are extremely light, sturdy, functional, and very compact

 NCLT (New Cambridge Lightweight